fedora-infra/freeipa-fas/README.md

 ## Additional user attributes

-User object is extended by the new *fasUser* object class.
+User object is extended by a new *fasUser* object class.

 * *fasTimeZone*: string, writable by self
 * *fasLocale*: string, writable by self